lehins/massiv/README.md

 # massiv

 `massiv` is a Haskell library for array manipulation.
 Performance is one of its main goals, thus it is able to run effortlessly almost all operations in parallel as well as sequentially.

 The name for this library comes from the Russian word Massiv (Масси́в), which means an Array.

-__Disclaimer__: Current status of this library is still under development, but it is already at a much more stable point, so no significant API changes should happen.
+__Disclaimer__: The current status of this library is still under development, but it is already at a rather stable point, so no significant API changes should happen.

 ## Introduction

 Everything in the library revolves around an `Array r ix e` - a data type family for anything that can be thought of as an array.
 The type variables, from the end, are:

 * `e` - element of an array.
 * `ix` - an index that will map to an actual element.
-Index must be an instance of the `Index` class with default one being an `Ix n` type family and an optional being tuples of `Int`s.
+The index must be an instance of the `Index` class with the default one being an `Ix n` type family and an optional being tuples of `Int`s.
 * `r` - underlying representation.
-Main representations are:
+The main representations are:

     * `D` - delayed array, which is simply a function from an index to an element: `(ix -> e)`.
 Therefore indexing of this type of array is not possible, although elements can be computed with the `evaluateAt` function.
     * `P` - Array with elements that are an instance of `Prim` type class, i.e. common Haskell primitive types: `Int`, `Word`, `Char`, etc. Backed by the usual `ByteArray`.
     * `U` - Unboxed arrays.
-Elements have instances of `Unbox` class.
+The elements are instances of the `Unbox` type class.
 Just as fast as `P`, but has a wider range of data types that it can work with.
-Notable data types that can be stored as elemenets are `Bool`, tuples and the `Ix n`.
+Notable data types that can be stored as elemenets are `Bool`, tuples and `Ix n`.
     * `S` - Storable arrays.
-Backed by pinned `ByteArray`s and elements are instances of `Storable` class.
+Backed by a pinned `ByteArray`s and elements are instances of the `Storable` type class.
-    * `B` - Boxed arrays that don't have restrictions on its elements, since they are represented as pointers to elements, thus making them the slowest type of array, but the most general.
+    * `B` - Boxed arrays that don't have restrictions on their elements, since they are represented as pointers to elements, thus making them the slowest type of array, but also the most general.
 Arrays of this representation are element strict, in other words its elements are kept in Weak-Head Normal Form (WHNF).
-    * `N` - Also boxed array, but unlike previous representation its elements are in Normal Form, i.e. in a fully evaluated state and no thunks or memory leaks are possible.
+    * `N` - Also boxed array, but unlike the other representations its elements are in Normal Form, i.e. in a fully evaluated state and no thunks or memory leaks are possible.
 It does require `NFData` instance for the elements though.
     * `M` - Manifest arrays, which is a general type of array that is backed by some memory